 - Retaliation: If you have been retaliated against for complaining about sexual harassment or discrimination, or reporting fraud or illegal activity — then you have been treated unlawfully and you may be able to sue.

-- Whistleblower: Those who report or refuse to go along with illegal activity such as fraud are entitled to legal protection under the "Whistleblower" Act and other laws.
+- Whistleblower: Those who report or refuse to go along with illegal activity such as fraud may be entitled to legal protection under "Whistleblower" legislation and other laws.

 - Sex discrimination: If you have been wrongfully terminated, suffered a downgrade in working hours or pay decrease because of your sex, you may be entitled to compensation.